-Police arrest man for terrorism offences as car hits UK parliament barriers
+Driver arrested for terrorism offences after cyclists hit outside UK parliament

-LONDON (Reuters) - British police arrested a man on suspicion of terrorism offences on Tuesday after he drove a car into security barriers outside parliament and injured at least two people.
+LONDON (Reuters) - British police arrested a man on suspicion of terrorism offences on Tuesday after he drove a car through a group of cyclists and into security barriers outside parliament, injuring three people.

-London’s Metropolitan Police said the incident, the latest apparent attack on Britain in the last 18 months, was being treated as a terrorism incident and its Counter Terrorism Command unit was in charge of the investigation.
+London’s Metropolitan Police said the incident, which appeared to be the second attack on parliament in just under 18 months, was being treated as a terrorism incident.

-Police said a silver Ford Fiesta had collided with a number of cyclists and pedestrians before crashing into barriers outside the Houses of Parliament at 0637 GMT.
+Police said a silver Ford Fiesta collided with a number of cyclists and pedestrians before crashing into barriers outside the Houses of Parliament at 0637 GMT.

 “The driver of the car, a man in his late 20s, was arrested at the scene by armed officers,” police said in a statement.
 “He was arrested on suspicion of terrorist offences.
 There was nobody else in the vehicle, which remains at the scene and is being searched.
 No weapons have been recovered at this stage.”

-London’s Ambulance Service said it had treated two people at the scene and they had been taken to hospital.
+London’s Ambulance Service said it had treated two people at the scene on Tuesday and they had been taken to hospital.
 Their injuries were not believed to be serious.
+A third person with minor injuries was assessed at the scene.

 Armed police swarmed the scene and cordoned off a large area around the parliament in central London, usually bustling with tourists and government workers.

-Witness Jason Williams said the car had struck a barrier on a lane used for access to the parliament building with force.
-He said he thought it was deliberate.

-“It’s a very serious incident,” he told reporters.
+“It’s a very serious incident,” witness Jason Williams told reporters.
 “There was smoke coming from the vehicle.”

+Camera footage showed the vehicle taking a wrong turn into a group of cyclists waiting at a traffic light before veering across the road and into a lane used for accessing parliament where it struck a barrier and came to a halt.

+Government security officials were due to hold a meeting of their emergency committee at 1300 GMT to discuss the incident.

-Images shot by a Euronews journalist showed police pointing their guns at a vehicle.
+Images shot by a Euronews journalist showed police pointing their guns at the vehicle shortly after the crash.
 Footage on social media showed a handcuffed man being led away by heavily armed police.
 Other footage showed a cyclist lying on the street.

-“I saw the cyclists, injured cyclists.
-I’ve seen people, about 10, on the road, lying down, but I haven’t seen any fatalities,” Williams said.

-British Prime Minister Theresa May, who like other lawmakers is on holiday during parliament’s summer recess, said her thoughts were with the people injured in the incident.
+British Prime Minister Theresa May, who like other lawmakers is on holiday during parliament’s summer recess, said her thoughts were with the people injured.

 Westminster Underground station, close to parliament, was closed to the public and the building cordoned off.